daffyzk/repolice/README.md

 ## What is repo-hub?

-The idea behind repohub is to have a CLU that allows you to list the current status of all the repositories that are stored under a specific directory.
+The idea behind repohub is to have a TUI to list the current status of all the repositories you have in a directory.

-Lets say you have a directory named '/git' and said dir, holds multiple repositories (could be personal projects, work repos, etc.).
+Let's say you have a directory named '/git' and said dir, holds multiple repositories (could be personal projects, work repos, etc.).

 With repo-hub you can run 'repos' from said directory or you can pick any directory and run 'repos /home/git/work/'.
 This returns a list of the status of all repos within that directory.
 With the amount of new files, file changes, etc. in a minimal format.